-- To facilitate and provide guidelines for the development of the Bangalow Urban Area consistent with the provisions of Byron LEP 2014 and other relevant Chapters of this DCP. - To maintain and enhance the unique character and amenity of Bangalow as a rural township with strong historical linkages and heritage values; and to encourage new development to complement that special character to support and strengthen the historical context, heritage values, living amenity and tourist potential of the town. - To provide for a variety of residential development forms and densities, including innovative multi dwelling housing and other medium density forms which best utilise the town's topography and maximises the use of services. - 4.
-To establish specific guidelines for the conservation of places and buildings identified as historically significant with criteria for extensions, alterations and infill development sympathetic to the important buildings in terms of design, scale, detailing, materials, colours, etc. - 5.
-To provide for an upgraded network of public open space, integrated with pedestrian access, cycleway and recreation facilities to meet public open space and recreation needs as the town expands. - To preserve areas of significant habitat and vegetation value, to promote their active regeneration and to protect them from the impacts of development and domestic animals. - 7.
+- 1. To facilitate and provide guidelines for the development of the Bangalow Urban Area consistent with the provisions of Byron LEP 2014, the draft Byron Shire Residential Strategy 'residential character narratives' and other relevant Chapters of this DCP. - 2.
+To inform the content of any Design Verification Statement and site analysis required by the Low Rise Housing Diversity Guides (for Complying development and Development Applications). - 3.
+To maintain and enhance the unique character and amenity of Bangalow as a rural township with strong historical linkages and heritage values; and to encourage new development to complement that special character to support and strengthen the historical context, heritage values, living amenity and tourist potential of the town. - 4.
+To provide for a variety of residential development forms and densities, including innovative multi dwelling housing and other medium density forms which best utilise the town's topography and maximises the use of services. - 5.
+To establish specific guidelines for the conservation of places and buildings identified as historically significant with criteria for extensions, alterations and infill development sympathetic to the important buildings in terms of design, scale, detailing, materials, colours, etc. - 6.
+To provide for an upgraded network of public open space, integrated with pedestrian access, cycleway and recreation facilities to meet public open space and recreation needs as the town expands. - 7.
+To preserve areas of significant habitat and vegetation value, to promote their active regeneration and to protect them from the impacts of development and domestic animals. - 8.
 To allow for the provision and upgrading of community facilities to meet needs as growth occurs.